-Payment of travelling expenses, subsistence and any incidental expenses will be authorised, by signature, by the Vice-Chancellor/Principal or Chief Operating Officer who may not authorise their own claims.
+Authorisation of individual claims for travelling expenses, subsistence and any incidental expenses by the Chief Operating Officer or Head of Finance is covered by the expenses run, which is checked and signed at the end of each month.

 Expenses incurred by the Chief Operating Officer will be authorised by the Vice-Chancellor/Principal.
 Expenses incurred by the Vice-Chancellor/Principal will be authorised by the Chair of the Corporation.